 ESG global disruptive impact

-Climate emergency is the biggest problem of the 21st Century.
-People – and not just activists – demand actions and solutions to solve this.
+The climate emergency is the biggest problem of the 21st Century.
+People – and not just activists – are demanding actions and solutions to solve this.

 Humanity is facing several challenges which will define its chances for survival in the coming future.
-Climate change and associated global warming mainly caused by human-induced emissions of greenhouse gases drive large-scale shifts in weather patterns with disastrous consequences for the affected areas, nature, wildlife, and humans.
+Climate change and associated global warming, mainly caused by human-induced emissions of greenhouse gases, are driving large-scale shifts in weather patterns with disastrous consequences for the affected areas, nature, wildlife, and humans.

-At the same time, pandemic changed the dynamics of the global economy.
-Digitalization has taken a more and more important role in people daily life, “Human impact” becomes more important than economic impact and issues related to human equality and societal welfare are becoming a prime concern.
+At the same time, the pandemic changed the dynamics of the global economy.
+Digitalisation has become more and more important in people’s daily life.
+The “Human impact” has become more important than the economic impact and issues related to human equality and societal welfare are becoming a prime concern.

-Recent COP26 and G20 confirmed how much the sustainability challenge as well as their associated opportunities and risks are becoming more and more relevant for governments, regulators, non-government organizations, businesses and especially for the financial institutions, since they have a significant role in the fight against climate change and social injustice, particularly in their choice of funding and investments.
+The recent COP26 and G20 confirmed how much the sustainability challenge, as well as their associated opportunities and risks, are becoming more relevant for governments, regulators, non-government organizations, businesses and especially for financial institutions — since they have a significant role in the fight against climate change and social injustice, particularly in their choice of funding and investments.

-In this scenario, Environmental Social Governance (aka ESG) became a central topic in all main verticals of the markets, as a response to the social request of a clear change in the way to live and make business.
+In this scenario, Environmental Social Governance (aka ESG) has become a central topic in all main verticals of the markets, as a response to the social request of a clear change in the way we live and conduct business.

 All industry verticals must change traditional business models to respond to environmental concerns.